AnirudhM2110/Automated-Machine-Learning-Workflow-for-Excel-Data/README.md

 -   **Principal Component Analysis (PCA)**: A technique to reduce the dimensionality of the data while preserving as much variance as possible.
 PCA is used for exploratory data analysis and visualization.

     -   Visualizes the transformed data in the form of a scatter plot showing the first two principal components.
--   **Clustering Algorithms**: The repository supports three popular clustering techniques:
+- **Clustering Algorithms**:

-    -   **K-Means Clustering**: A method to partition the data into K clusters.
-The number of clusters can either be chosen by the user or determined using the **elbow method**.
-    -   **DBSCAN**: A density-based clustering algorithm that does not require the number of clusters to be predefined.
-Users can tune the parameters **epsilon** and **min_samples**.
-    -   **Hierarchical Clustering**: Performs agglomerative hierarchical clustering, where clusters are built iteratively.
-Users can specify the desired number of clusters.
--   **Visualization**: Clustering results are visualized using scatter plots.
-Additionally, confidence ellipses can be drawn around clusters to validate the quality of the clustering.
+  - **K-Means Clustering**:
+    - Parameters:
+      - n_clusters (int): Number of clusters

+  - **DBSCAN**:
+    - Parameters:
+      - epsilon (float): The maximum distance between two samples for one to be considered as in the neighborhood of the other.
+This is the most important DBSCAN parameter.
+Represents the radius of the neighborhood around a point.

+        - Smaller values create tighter, more numerous clusters
+        - Larger values create fewer, more inclusive clusters
+      - min_samples (int): The minimum number of samples in a neighborhood for a point to be considered as a core point

+  - **Hierarchical Clustering**:
+    - Parameters:
+      - n_clusters (int): Number of clusters

 ### 4. **Supervised Learning**

--   **Random Forest Classifier**: An ensemble method for classification that uses multiple decision trees to make decisions.
-It is robust and handles overfitting well.

--   **XGBoost Classifier**: A popular and efficient implementation of gradient-boosted trees that performs well on structured data.
+- **PLS-DA**:
+  - Parameters:
+   `n_components`: Number of components to keep in the model

--   **Support Vector Machine (SVM)**: A powerful model for classification that works well for high-dimensional data.
+- **Support Vector Machine (SVM)**:

--   **Partial Least Squares Discriminant Analysis (PLS-DA)**: A supervised method for finding a linear regression model that can separate classes.

--   **Hyperparameter Tuning**: The script provides options for fine-tuning the hyperparameters of the classifiers, such as the number of trees for Random Forest or the kernel type for SVM.
-Users can specify hyperparameter ranges for optimal performance.
+  - Parameters:
+    - `kernel`: Specifies the kernel type to be used in the algorithm.
+Determines how the data is transformed into higher dimensions
+    - `C`: Regularization parameter.
+Controls trade-off between achieving a low training error and a low testing error
+    - `gamma`: Kernel coefficient.
+Defines how far the influence of a single training example reaches

+- **XGBoost**:
+  - Parameters:
+    - `n_estimators`: Number of boosting rounds.
+Number of trees to be built
+    - `learning_rate`: Step size shrinkage.
+Controls how much we adjust the weights of our features at each step
+    - `max_depth`: Maximum depth of a tree.
+Controls how deep each tree can grow during the boosting process

+- **Random Forest**:
+  - Parameters:
+    - `n_estimators`: Number of trees in the forest
+    - `max_depth`: Maximum depth of each tree
+    - `min_samples_split`: Minimum samples required to split an internal node

+### 5. **Model Evaluation**

--   **Model Evaluation**: After training a model, performance is evaluated using:
+-  After training a model, performance is evaluated using:

     -   **Accuracy**: The proportion of correct predictions.
     -   **Confusion Matrix**: A summary table showing the number of correct and incorrect predictions, broken down by class.
     -   **Classification Report**: A detailed report providing precision, recall, and F1-score for each class.

-### 5. **Data Export and Results Saving**
+### 6. **Data Export and Results Saving**

 -   Results from PCA, clustering, and supervised learning models can be saved to new Excel files for further analysis.
 This includes:
     -   **PCA-transformed data**: A file containing the data after applying PCA, allowing users to explore the reduced feature set.
     -   **Clustering results**: A file with the cluster assignments for each data point, as well as additional metadata.
     -   **Figures**: Visualizations of PCA and clustering results, including scatter plots and confidence ellipses, are saved in the `figures/` directory.

-### 6. **Interactive Command-Line Interface (CLI)**
+### 7. **Interactive Command-Line Interface (CLI)**

 -   The code offers an interactive CLI where users are prompted to select files, sheets, preprocessing options, and machine learning models step-by-step.
 -   It is designed to be easy to use, even for users without a deep background in machine learning.
 The options are presented in a simple, menu-driven format.

+## Input File Requirements

+1. File Format:
+   - Must be Excel format (.xlsx)
+   - File should be placed in the same directory as the script
+   - Multiple sheets are supported

+2. Data Structure:
+   - First column: Sample labels (text or numeric)
+   - Subsequent columns: Numeric data for analysis
+   - Header row required
+   - No missing values allowed
+   - No text data in analysis columns
+   - Class columns (for supervised learning) should contain categorical data

 ## Usage Instructions

 ### 1. **Installation**